vladimirzeth/IT-Portfolio/README.md

 - Configured remote access using VPN (Tailscale)
 - Managed and troubleshot self-hosted applications

+## My Learning Journey

+I built this homelab to simulate real-world IT environments where I can practice troubleshooting, system setup, and user support scenarios.

 ## Goal
 To transition into an IT Support / Help Desk role by applying practical, real-world troubleshooting skills.